Getting Started with Browser Extensions: A Quick Guide

 What makes it so useful?

 I tried Supabase for a weekend project for a local charity and achieved so much in a single weekend that I would consider myself an advocate for the product.
-Following that experience, I have now used Supabase successfully for two additional production projects and plan to use it in the future for similar scenarios (small team startups).

 Advocating Supabase at a JavaScript meetup.
 Slides below…

-Creating a relatively simple app over a weekend is not a huge accomplishment; there are other services and no-code platforms that can do something similar in the same timescales.
+Creating a relatively simple app over a weekend is not a huge accomplishment.
+There are other services and no-code platforms that can do something similar in the same timescales.

 However, experience has taught me to get into the weeds with a product and then extrapolate into the future to gauge the real value of a tech stack.
 Low code and no-code tools are great, but at some point, in a growing project, you will hit a wall.